EndPointCorp/end-point-blog/2013/12/16/new-kamelopard-version.html.md

     end
 ```

-KML asks for its color constants in a different order than I'm used to.
+KML asks for its color constants in a different order than I’m used to.
 HTML asks for three byte color constants, with one byte each for red, green, and blue values, in that order.
-OpenGL's glColor function variants expect their arguments red first, then green, and then blue, with an optional alpha value at the end.
+OpenGL’s glColor function variants expect their arguments red first, then green, and then blue, with an optional alpha value at the end.
 So I sometimes get confused when KML wants alpha values first, then blue, then green, and finally red.
-Fortunately Kamelopard's ColorStyle object lets you set color and alpha values independently, and can sort out the proper order for you.
+Fortunately Kamelopard’s ColorStyle object lets you set color and alpha values independently, and can sort out the proper order for you.
 This test verifies that behavior.

 ```ruby
 it 'should get settings in the right order' do